studheart/seogeo1/src/data/blog/linkedin-ai-citation-engine.md

 Because that's what matters now.
 AI isn't just indexing pages anymore.
 It's pulling ideas from people.
 And a lot of those ideas are coming from LinkedIn.

-## The old SEO playbook is incomplete

-Earlier, it was simple.
-You wrote content, ranked on Google, and got traffic.

-That still works.

-But buyers aren't starting there anymore.
-They're starting inside AI tools like ChatGPT, Perplexity, and Google's AI search.
+Buyers are starting inside AI tools like ChatGPT, Perplexity, and Google's AI search.
 These systems don't show ten blue links first.
 They give answers.

-## The funnel didn't disappear.
-It moved

 What used to happen across multiple steps is now compressed.